yashbakliwal01/chatBot_using_Springboot__GoogleAPI/README.md

 # chatBot_using_Springboot__GoogleAPI
-The ChatBot_using_SpringBoot_And_GoogleAPI project is a dynamic chatbot built with Spring Boot and integrated with Google API services.
-It efficiently handles user queries by leveraging Google's search capabilities to deliver accurate and contextually relevant responses.
+Talkmate - Chatbot Application Developed Talkmate, a chatbot with secure JWT token-based login.
+It generates intelligent responses based on user prompts using Google API.
+Built with Java Spring Boot (REST API) and MySQL for backend.
+Frontend uses Angular, HTML, CSS, and TypeScript for validation and interaction.